microsoft/onnxruntime/docs/how-to/install.md

 ## Inference

-The following build variants are available as officially supported packages.
-Others can be [built from source](../how-to/build.md) from each release branch.
+The table below lists the build variants available as officially supported packages.
+Others can be [built from source](../how-to/build/inferencing.md) from each release branch.

 ### Requirements
 {: .no_toc }